Ensembl/ensembl-compara/README.md

 ### API to access HAL alignments from Cactus

 If working with HAL files, additional setup is required.
-There are several ways. of installing the dependencies, depending on which version of Cactus you are using: progressive-Cactus (old name) or Cactus (new name)
+There are several ways of installing the dependencies, depending on which version of Cactus you are using: progressive-Cactus (old name) or Cactus (new name).

 #### Complete installation of progressive-Cactus (old version)